25 Gray Dog Breeds (With Pictures)

-When you see a grey dog, it can take you by surprise.
+When you see a gray dog, it can take you by surprise.
 Since they are one of the rarer colors in some breeds, it’s a sight to behold.
 Coat color is fascinating when it comes to how it develops in various dogs.
 With colors such as liver, blue (gray), or isabella, there is a pigment called eumelanin that is responsible.

 Since structure and temperament can change so drastically between breeds that share the same basic color, it’s interesting to observe just how radical those changes can be.
-We rounded up 25 different dogs who have one thing in common: grey coats.
+We rounded up 25 different dogs who have one thing in common: gray coats.
 Enjoy!

 The 25 Gray Dog Breeds: